Klopovsky/SQL/README.md

 # SQL
-SQL for geo client-server app (storage)
+SQL requests for geo client-server app (storage) and other SQL requests